folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 `APPLY_POLICIES` in order for them to attempt to assign policies to that resource, and ALL policies attempted to be assigned MUST be valid for that user under the `CLAIM` restriction.

+### AccessPolicy
+As mentioned above, one of the driving features of the access control design was that it be able to sit atop the existing domain models in the various modules wishing to implement it.
+To this end, instead of policies being directly applied to resources via some new field per resource, instead the policy assignation is managed via a "join table", corresponding to some database entity AccessPolicy.
+The `core` library simply sets up this entity as an interface, leaving the implementation of the actual database linked entity to the `framework` layer.

+Each implementation is expected to be able to house fields for `AccessPolicyType` type, the identifier of a policy, the identifier and class of the resource said policy is assigned to, and a free text description field.

+### AccessPolicyType
+An enum class, holding the various types of implemented access control.
+Currently only `ACQ_UNIT` has been implemented, corresponding to the acquisition unit logic (See acquisition unit section for details), but this is expandable to include future implementations such as `KI_GRANT` or `KEYCLOAK` etc.

+Each type is expected to come with its own `plugin` implementation library, `PolicyEngineImplementor` etc.

+### PolicyControlled
+An annotation, which tags a particular resource as controlled via this access control work.
+The implementation provides fields to house
+- resourceIdColumn
+- resourceIdField
+- ownerColumn
+- ownerField
+- ownerClass

+The column/field is to provide all information potentially required for any framework implementation.
+An implementation using hibernate in Grails will likely utilise the field names, whereas a raw SQL implementation may require the column names in the underlying database.

+The owner columns allow these annotations to reference another `PolicyControlled` resource as "owner", providing a way to build up an ownership chain that the `framework` layer can use to ensure that a child resource is still protected by its owner's restrictions.

+This management is facilitated via `PolicyControlledManager` and `PolicyControlledMetadata`.

+### PolicyControlledManager / PolicyControlledMetadata
+This class has a single field `ownershipChain`, and the logic required to resolve that ownership chain via iteration through the annotated fields.
+This allows multi-level ownership chains to be represented for a given `PolicyControlled` resource.
+This chain can then be parsed, each level represented by a `PolicyControlledMetadata` holding the information provided by the annotation, in addition to:
+- ownerLevel (The level in the ownership chain, starting at -1 for the leaf resource and climbing up)
+- aliasName (A generated alias name for each level, eg "owner_alias_0")
+- aliasOwnerColumn (A helper field containing the concatenation of aliasName and ownerColumn)
+- aliasOwnerField (A helper field containing the concatenation of aliasName and ownerField)

+### PolicyEngineImplementor
+An interface defining the methods each and every plugin layer's policyEngine must implement.
+This interface is also implemented by the `main` layer's PolicyEngine, with the individual responses from each `plugin` layer combined and returned.

+### PolicyEngineException
+A custom exception which PolicyEngine and each PolicyEngineImplementor will throw if something goes wrong during a PolicyEngine method call.

+### PolicySubquery
+An interface defining the expected return for `getPolicySubqueries` on a PolicyEngine.
+Implementors must implement a `getSql` method, which takes in `PolicySubqueryParameters` and returns an `AccessControlSql` object.
+The expectation is that each `plugin` layer is responsible for taking the information from the `getPolicySubqueries` call and returning many of these.
+If complicated and different logic is needed for each `PolicyRestriction`, there could be many implementations of `PolicySubquery` for a `plugin` layer.
+It is also possible that only one is required.
+The interface is deliberately left vague to allow for variation here.

+### PolicySubqueryParameters
+A class which parameterises the information passed into the `getSql` method of all `PolicySubquery` objects.
+This will happen in the `framework` layer, after the `main` layer `PolicyEngine` has done the work of collecting all the `PolicySubquery` implementations and returning them.

+The parameters currently comprise mostly of information assuming that the `PolicySubquery` is working with raw SQL.
+The SQL used in `getPolicySubqueries` is assumed to be fetching the `AccessPolicy` entities, and using those to discern whether or not a given resource is protected or not.
+To that end, most of the informatiion that needs to be passed into the `core` here via the `framework` layer is to do with the setup of those `AccessPolicy` entities.
+- accessPolicyTableName: The name of the database table containing the `AccessPolicy` entities.
+- accessPolicyTypeColumn: The name of the type column for the `AccessPolicy` entity table
+- accessPolicyIdColumn: The name of the policyId column for the `AccessPolicy` entity table
+- accessPolicyResourceIdColumn: The name of the resourceId column for the `AccessPolicy` entity table
+- accessPolicyResourceClassColumnName: The name of the resourceClass column for the `AccessPolicy` entity table
+- resourceClass: The class name for the resource being filtered
+- resourceAlias: The SQL alias for the resource table itself.
+For Hibernate this is usually "{alias}", but other implementations will differ
+- resourceIdColumnName: The column name for the id field on the resource table
+- resourceId: An optional field, for `AccessPolicyQueryType#SINGLE` this will be used to narrow down to just the `AccessPolicy` entities for the resource in question.
+This can be null for `AccessPolicyQueryType#LIST` queries.

+This parameter object will be set up by the `framework` layer to make use of the return values from `PolicyEngine`.
 ## Plugin layer
 ### Setup
 ### Writing a new plugin layer